 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan Main Street Governor of The 2015-2020 Consolidated Plan, the 2018-2019 Annual Action Plan, and the Governor's Montana the State of business plan for the state of Montana share the same primary goals to provide decent Project Montana housing, a suitable living environment, and expand economic opportunities in Montana.
-These Troject IVIOIItalia plans seek to protect Montana's quality of life by providing assistance and support to local community growth planning processes; developing housing, public health and safety, and local infrastructure strategies for sustainable growth and development; and assisting local efforts to revitalize historic downtown business districts.
+These plans seek to protect Montana's quality of life by providing assistance and support to local community growth planning processes; developing housing, public health and safety, and

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan local infrastructure strategies for sustainable growth and development; and assisting local efforts to revitalize historic downtown business districts.
 Both plans seek to strengthen and promote Montana to recruit businesses and workers by creating a statewide business and employee recruitment and retention strategy focused on Montana's quality of life; preserving Montana's outdoor recreation opportunities and environment; and strengthening public safety and infrastructure across Montana.
-State DPHHS The MTCoC provides funding for many of the same activities provided through the HUD- Continuum Diffilis funded programs addressed in the 2015-2020 Consolidated Plan and 2018-2019 Annual of Care Action Plan for homeless individuals and families.
-2015-2019 City of Billings The State and the City of Billings continue to share the same primary goals to provide decent Consolidated City of Billings housing, a suitable living environment, and expand economic opportunities through the Plan preservation of the existing affordable housing stock, creating new affordable housing 1 1011 opportunities, and expanding housing choice options for existing and potential residents to foster stable, socio-economically diverse neighborhoods.
-2014-2018 City of The State and the City of Missoula share the same primary goals to provide decent housing, a Consolidated Missoula suitable living environment, and expand economic opportunities through ending Plan Wilssoula homelessness, increasing affordable rental housing and homeownership opportunities, 1 1011 providing public facilities and infrastructure, achieving economic development, encouraging sustainability and decreasing or mitigating environmental hazards in housing and neighborhoods, eliminating barriers to affordable housing, planning to meet future community development needs, and expanding capacity to support community service needs.
-2016-2020 City of Great The State and the City of Great Falls share the same primary goals to provide decent housing, Consolidated Falls a suitable living environment, and expand economic opportunities through rehabilitating Plan public facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing assistance for homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental; and funding economic development projects that create jobs for persons of low to moderate income.
+State Continuum of Care DPHHS The MTCoC provides funding for many of the same activities provided through the HUD-funded programs addressed in the 2015-2020 Consolidated Plan and 2018-2019 Annual Action Plan for homeless individuals and families.
+2015-2019 Consolidated Plan City of Billings The State and the City of Billings continue to share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities through the preservation of the existing affordable housing stock, creating new affordable housing opportunities, and expanding housing choice options for existing and potential residents to foster stable, socio-economically diverse neighborhoods.
+2014-2018 Consolidated Plan City of Missoula The State and the City of Missoula share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities through ending homelessness, increasing affordable rental housing and homeownership opportunities, providing public facilities and infrastructure, achieving economic development, encouraging sustainability and decreasing or mitigating environmental hazards in housing and neighborhoods, eliminating barriers to affordable housing, planning to meet future community development needs, and expanding capacity to support community service needs.
+2016-2020 Consolidated Plan City of Great Falls The State and the City of Great Falls share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities through rehabilitating public facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing assistance for homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental; and funding economic development projects that create jobs for persons of low to moderate income.